 Margo Marko remembers the phone call with perfect clarity.

-Marko, an experienced nurse, was well aware of the risks cancer or other diseases could pose.
+An experienced nurse, Marko was well aware of the risks cancer or other diseases could pose.
 Each year, she scheduled a routine mammogram during her birthday month.
 And each year, the test results came back negative.

 She was right.
 The ultrasound uncovered a tumor in her left breast, and specialists told Marko there was a “99 percent” chance it was cancer.
 A biopsy confirmed the cancer; Marko was diagnosed with stage 1 invasive ductal carcinoma, one of the most common forms of breast cancer.